 Lindsey has a strong background in policy and public affairs that assists technical professionals navigate government and regulatory issues that have implications for communities, businesses, and the environment.
 She has led award-winning projects and has a reputation for delivery.
 Her planning projects include the world first Little Stringybark Creek Environmental Significance Overlay and multiple reviews of planning policy relating to urban water management.
 She has helped develop key strategic documents including Opportunities for a Water Sensitive Greater Sydney, the urban water chapter of Water for Victoria and the Melbourne Urban Water Strategy.
 She has used her industry knowledge to perform strategic planning for industry organizations such as Stormwater Victoria and the Splash Network.

-Lindsey is currently Victorian President-Elect of the Australian Water Association (AWA) and is the national representative for Victoria for Stormwater Australia.
+Lindsey is currently the Victorian President of the Australian Water Association (AWA) and is the national representative for Victoria for Stormwater Australia.
 She is a sought-after presenter and has been a keynote speaker at industry forums in Victoria, New South Wales and Western Australia.

-Tricia is the Foundry Operations Manager responsible for the day to day activities of the business and support for the team.
-She also takes an active role to successfully deliver assignments by coordinating and deploying the firm’s resources.
+Tricia is the Foundry Operations Manager responsible for the day to day activities of the business and support for the team, while also taking an active role to successfully deliver projects.

-For over three and a half years, Tricia has worked as a Research Assistant with the Coorporative Research Centre for Water Sensitive Cities (CRCWSC), across several disciplines including social and climate science.
-Her programs included the development of the industry recognised Water Sensitive Cities Index, working with relevant stakeholders and the team to build a useful product for industry, backed by rigorous scientific research.
-Her roles have included being the Project Officer at the CRCWSC, assisting with communications and project management of a whole of catchment working group, with members including local government, state government, water retailers, and water authorities.
+With a geography and environmental science background, Tricia has worked as a Research Assistant with the Coorporative Research Centre for Water Sensitive Cities (CRCWSC) for over four and a half years, across several disciplines including social and climate science.
+Her projects included the development of the industry recognised Water Sensitive Cities Index, working with relevant stakeholders and the team to build a useful product for industry, and the development of the strategic planning tool, DAnCE4Water.
+In her role as a Project Officer at the CRCWSC, she assists with communications and project management of a whole of catchment working group, with members including local government, state government, water retailers, and water authorities.